Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Near-field performance is excellent, but out-of-home Wi-Fi coverage is exceptional, setting a new bar for anyone looking to wire their entire house with lightning-fast Wi-Fi.

-The Asus ROG Rapture GT-AX11000 router is large and pricey, but if you require a lot of speed, this is the router for you.
-This is one of the best Wi-Fi routers for power users and gamers.
+The GT-AX11000 may be expensive and require a lot of space.
+But it is one of the best Wi-Fi routers for gamers and power users looking for speed.

 5. Linksys Max Stream EA7300